 Graduate Digital Creative Projects

 Supervisor.
-Janna Soeder, “Indian Pictures: Film Portrayals of Native Americans in the Silent Era,” CRPR 698: Creative Project, BSU, June 2013.
+Janna Soeder, “Indian Pictures: Film Portrayals of Native Americans in the Silent Era,” 3-credit CRPR 698: Creative Project, BSU, July 2013.

 Undergraduate Digital Creative Projects

 Supervisor.
 Tony Richter, “Thousand Mile Walk by John Muir: Followings His 1867 Writings.”
 HIST 440: Senior Research Project, BSU, May 2017.